bmwells/Pillventory/README.md

 ### Features

-* Integrates OpenCV to quckly count pills in images
+* Integrates OpenCV to quickly count pills in images
 * Capture images with camera or import pictures from gallery
 * Change pill indicator color and shape
 * Toggle pill counter indicator appearance